liip/LiipCodeBundle/README.md

         );
     }

-5. For now, this bundle defines no routes, nor does it require configuration.
+This bundle currently defines no routes, nor does it require configuration.

 # Usage